How to convert a string to int in C#?

 As such, float specifies a 32-bit floating point value, the precision can be 7 digits.
 If your string with the decimal number is greater than 7 precision then use the double data type.

-See the code below for learning how to convert a string with the decimal number to float by Parse method:
+See the code below for learning how to convert a string with the decimal number to float by the Parse method:

 using System;